 Pluto Generational Shadows: The Collective Layer

 Because Pluto spends between 12 and 31 years in each sign, everyone born during a given Pluto era shares a collective shadow around the same theme.
-This shadow is so normalized within your generation that it rarely gets questioned which is exactly what makes it powerful.
+This shadow is so normalized within your generation that it rarely gets questioned, which is exactly what makes it powerful.

 | Pluto Sign | Birth Years (approx.) | Generational Shadow |